SamR1/FitTrackee/docsrc/source/features.rst

 .. note::
    | Source and average and max values for heart rate and cadence are not displayed for workouts created before v0.10.0.
    | Average and max values for power are not displayed for workouts created before v0.11.0.
-   | Pace is not displayed for workouts created before v1.1.0.
+   | Pace and total calories are not displayed for workouts created before v1.1.0.
    | Refreshing the workout allows these values to be calculated (*new in 0.12.0*).

-- These data (speed, pace, elevation, heart rate, cadence and power) can be displayed on one chart or split on multiple charts.
+- Speed/pace, elevation, heart rate, cadence and power can be displayed on one chart or split on multiple charts.
 The preferred display can be stored in a user preference (*new in 0.11.0*).
 - | If **Visual Crossing** (*new in 0.7.11*) API key is provided, weather is displayed in workout detail.
 Data source is displayed in **About** page.
   | Wind is displayed, with an arrow indicating the direction (a tooltip can be displayed with the direction that the wind is coming **from**) (*new in 0.5.5*).
 - | An `equipment <features.html#equipments>`__ can be associated with a workout (*new in 0.8.0*).
 For now, only one equipment can be associated.